the-turing-way/the-turing-way/open_science.md

 Contributing guidelines tell your audience how to participate in your project.
 For example, you might include information on:

-- How to file a bug report (try using issue and pull request templates)
+- How to file a bug report
 - How to suggest a new feature
-- How to set up your environment and run tests
 - Your roadmap or vision for the project
 - How contributors should (or should not) get in touch with you